Skip to main content

 What you will study

-To graduate with a Master of Education (School Guidance and Counselling), students must complete 144 credit points.
-Unless otherwise indicated, each unit is worth 12 credit points.
+To graduate with a Master of Education (School Guidance and Counselling), students must complete 144 credit points, equivalent to 12 units.
+Each unit is worth 12 credit points.

 Core units